rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 A drawtype defines how the node is to be drawn.
 A torch looks different to water, water looks different to stone.

+The string you use to determine the drawtype in the node definition is the same as the title of the sections, except in lower case.

 * Normal
 * Airlike
+* Liquid
+	* FlowingLiquid
 * Glasslike
 * Glasslike_Framed
 	* Glasslike_Framed_Optional